 Naturally I decided to buy some while I still can.
-So over the weekend I rushed to the Superstore, a Loblaw company, and bought some Twinkies. (pic below) I paid $4 for each box of Twinkies.
+So over the weekend I rushed to the Superstore, a Loblaw grocer, and bought some Twinkies. (image below) I paid $4 for each box of Twinkies.

-It’s always sad to see so many people lose their jobs and I know it’s a devastating event for their local communities :0( I can only hope someone else will buy the Twinkies trademark from Hostess and get people back working again 🙂 This story has been getting a lot of attention in the media and has become very popular on Google trends.
+It’s always sad to see so many people lose their jobs and I know it’s a devastating event for their local communities.
+I can only hope someone else will buy the Twinkies trademark from Hostess and get people back working again.
+This story has been getting a lot of attention in the media and has become very popular on Google trends.

 If you want to invest in Twinkies like me, I recommend you go to your local supermarket at your earliest convenience and pick up a few boxes before they run out.

-I plan to eventually sell a couple boxes to a museum, break open a box at my wedding, donate a box to charity, and pass down the rest to my heirs (If I have any) This is probably the most ridiculous investment idea I’ve ever had (>_<), but even if it doesn’t work out financially, I still have the option to just eat them right?
+I plan to eventually sell a couple boxes to a museum, break open a box at my wedding, donate a box to charity, and pass down the rest to my heirs (If I have any) This is probably the most ridiculous investment idea I’ve ever had.
+But even if it doesn’t work out financially, I still have the option to just eat them right?